no-go/UART-Smartwatch/README.md

 ## The Firmware

 This is a **deep sleep** version.
 The timer2 is set to 1sec and the time is always shown.
 Every second Display and powerbar gets an update.
-It runs for ..?
+It runs for more than 8h (still testing)?

 ## Features